 - Choose bright red raspberries.
 Select berries that are dry, plump, firm, and entirely red.
 Avoid berries that are crushed and have bruising.

 - Storing.
 Store in the refrigerator for up to 3 days.

 Sift dry ingredients.
 In a medium bowl, sift or whisk together all the dry ingredients (flour, baking powder, baking soda, and salt) until well mixed.

 Cream butter.
-Using a hand-held mixer or stand mixer fitted with the paddle attachment beat together softened butter and sugar on medium-high speed until smooth and creamy.
+Using a mixer, beat together softened butter and sugar on medium-high speed until smooth and creamy.
 Occasionally, stop the mixer to scrape down the sides of the bowl as needed.
 This should take about 4-5 minutes.

 Add eggs and flavorings.
 Beat in the eggs, one at a time, until combined.
 Scrape down the sides of the bowl to ensure everything is mixed evenly.
 Add the vanilla, lemon zest, and sour cream and combine.